304 North Cardinal St.

-The second thing to consider is what crops you and your family will actually get use out of.
+The second thing to consider is what crops you and your family will actually use.
 For example, you might like the idea of growing pumpkins for the Fall.
-But unless you eat a lot of pumpkin pie and pumpkin soup, they may not be the most efficient use of your space.
+But unless you eat a lot of pumpkin pie or use lots of decorative pumpkins on your porch they may not be the most efficient use of your space.

 Another key reason why you want to start planning your garden in advance is that that will help you to select the right spots for the right crops.